NathanWhitmore/condev/README.md

 # condev
 This repository is for the condev R package in support of "R for conservation and development applications: a primer for practitioners" by Nathan Whitmore (that's me).
 All example datasets used in the book are contained within this package.
-Both the package and the RStudio versions are in a development phas so if you are an early adopter I recommend
+Both the package and the RStudio versions are in a development phase so if you are an early adopter I recommend reinstalling at monthly intervals.

 ### How to download
 First install the "devtools" package via install.packages("devtools") in Program R then run: